How do I clean my keys?

 Moth larvae love piano felt, and they bore into it enthusiastically.
 The initial removal can be pretty difficult.
 Once the larvae are inside the felts and the hammers, they’ve already done quite a bit of damage and a proper solution would be an action rebuild.
-If this is unaffordable, the piano is older, and rebuilding is unlikely in the future, a product such as Fortefog Natural Protector can be set off inside of the piano.
+If this is unaffordable, the piano is older, and rebuilding is unlikely in the future, a product such as Fortefog Natural Protector can be set off in the same room with the piano with the case left open.
 The moisture in a fogger is not good for the piano, but it is considerably better than a live moth population.

 What can I do about mold?

 Mold invades the felt and the wood inside the piano, and it can be extremely difficult to remove in older pianos where it has been allowed to flourish.
 Newer pianos are generally chemically treated, and mold invasions tend to be much smaller in scale.
 However, in any size invasion, the entire piano needs to be professionally cleaned and treated with the action and the keys removed.
 After this cleaning, you’ll want to completely dry out the piano, and the standard technique for this is leaving the piano open and exposed to direct sunlight for a period of several days.

 Another excellent strategy is the installation of a Dampp-Chaser Piano Life Saver System™, or even just the Dampp-Chaser dehumidifier which is considerably less expensive than the complete system.
 This is especially important as a long-term solution in pianos that are exposed to winter temperatures, such as church and hall pianos.